-Sean Sullivan (Registered member BACP)
+Sean Sullivan (Reg BACP)

 If you are coming to counselling for the first time...

 I want you to feel safe and comfortable, and to gain as much from counselling as possible, so please feel free to ask any questions about the counselling process.

-In this process, we can co-create a trusting relationship to understand your experience, explore how you relate to yourself and others, and learn useful ways to resolve your problems.
+In this process, we can co-create a trusting relationship to understand your experience, explore how you relate to yourself and others, and learn useful ways to resolve or understand your problems.

 Training, qualifications & experience